Congressional District # 04

 A record of decision (ROD) amendment was completed in September 1999 for the organic-contaminated soils and debris at the MacGillis & Gibbs Co. facility.
 MPCA began construction of the amended remedial action in spring 2000 and completed it in fall 2001.

-A preliminary close-out report was issued in fall 2002, documenting that all construction associated with the remedial actions has been completed and the site is considered to be protective.
+A preliminary close-out report was issued in fall 2002, documenting that all construction associated with the remedial actions is complete and the site remedy is considered protective.
 The groundwater collection and treatment facilities are now in the long-term remedial action phase.
-The second five-year review report for the site was completed on September 27, 2006, and it concluded that the remedy is protective in the short-term and that there is no evidence of current exposures.
-It also concluded that in order to be protective in the long-term, groundwater cleanup standards must be met and the adequacy of institutional controls must be assessed.

 Federal lead long-term remedial action at the site ended September 30, 2012.
 The Minnesota Pollution Control Agency continues to operate, maintain and monitor the groundwater treatment system.
 In 2012 EPA repaired the bioreactor and other equipment at the site, abandoned extraction wells that were no longer needed, and removed and disposed other unused equipment.
 Groundwater monitoring is conducted annually, and the next five year review will be in 2016.
 EPA and the state are also planning a follow-up round of sediment sampling in Farrell's Lake in 2015.
 EPA completed a draft dioxin reassessment at the site in December 2014.
 EPA is working with the Minnesota Pollution Control Agency to address state comments on the document and finalize the report.